Genealogy-valued Feller diffusion: Proofs of Theorems , : branching property, Cox representation, conditioning

 \subsection{Proof of Theorem~\ref{TH.MARTU}}

-\begin{proof}[Proof of Theorem~\ref{TH.MARTU} (a): Conditioned process] We have observed in Corollary~\ref{C.tvF} that the total mass of the $\U$-valued Feller diffusion is an autonomous Markov process.
+\begin{proof}[Proof of Theorem~\ref{TH.MARTU} (a): Conditioned process] We have observed in Proposition~\ref{prop.tvF} that the total mass of the $\U$-valued Feller diffusion is an autonomous Markov process.
 Hence, we can condition the \emph{original} process on the event of survival up to time $T$, which is measurable w.r.t.\ the total mass process.
 We obtain (using polar decomposition) the pure genealogy part driven by the total mass path conditioned to survive till time $T$.
+Since we can extend the domain of the generator $\Omega^{\uparrow}$ to bounded twice differentiable functions in $\bar\mfu$, we obtain a suitable process for the supercriticallity $a_T(\bar\mfu,t)$ which then solves a well-posed martingale problem on $\R_+$.

 We will show that we can use the \emph{conditioned total mass process} to solve the \emph{conditional martingale problem} which is the one specified in part (b) of Theorem~\ref{TH.MARTU}.
-This is similar to Corollary~\ref{cor.834}, but now the specified $\R_+$-valued diffusion replaces the unconditioned total mass process, i.e.\ here we keep the coefficient $b$ in the operator and introduce a super-criticality term $a_T(s,\bar \mfu_s)$ which acts only on the total mass process.
+This is similar to Corollary~\ref{prop.834}, but now the specified $\R_+$-valued diffusion replaces the unconditioned total mass process, i.e.\ here we keep the coefficient $b$ in the operator and introduce a super-criticality term $a_T(s,\bar \mfu_s)$ which acts only on the total mass process.